ppy/osu-wiki/wiki/Ranking_Criteria/en.md

 #### Standardisation

-*All forms of Artist/Title standardisation apply to both the `Romanised` and `Unicode` fields, excluding standardised spaces for full-width characters.*
+*Note: All forms of artist and title standardisation apply to both the `Romanised` and `Unicode` fields, excluding standardised spaces for full-width characters.*

 - **Commas, `vs.`, `feat.`, `CV:` and any other symbols linking or designating artists must include a trailing space.** Excluding commas, a leading space is also required if the marker is preceded by a word.
 - **Any form of `vs.`, `Vs.`, `VS`, etc. must be written as `vs.` when it is used as a marker signifying a collaboration between two or more artists.**